Paymvi/Raspberry_Pi/8_Jellyfin.md

 <br>
 <img src="./img/pi-jellyfin-3.jpg" alt="pi screen" width="400"/>

+So you log in to prove you are who you are.
+Then you can connect your other devices.

+What is going on here?
+You created a **private, encrypted network** that ONLY your devices can join.
+This is called a **Tailnet**.
+It is like your own secret wifi.
+Your raspberry pi is now part of that private network.

 ## Part ? - Enable Hardware Acceleration (Pi 5 = fast)
 This helps the videos run smoother
 1. Install VAAPI Drivers